Davidleyden1/MS1/readme.md

 * Goals for a returning visitor
   * I want to remind myself of the physiotherapists skills/services provided
-  * I want to refamiliarise myself with the clinic
+  * I want to re-familiarise myself with the clinic
   * I want to check contact details to contact the clinic

 * Goals for a frequent visitor